All About Your Visit to Uluru (Ayers Rock)

 To Climb or Not to Climb?

 Climbing Uluru has been a popular excursion in the past, but from 26 October 2019 the climb has been closed permanently.
 Under Aboriginal law, local Aboriginals, the Anangu people are responsible for protecting Uluru and its visitors.
-They say the site is sacred and have called for the climb to be banned since Uluru was placed in their hands in 1985.
+The site is sacred and have called for the climb to be banned since Uluru was placed in their hands in 1985.
 They believe that during the time when the world was being formed, the climb was the traditional route taken by ancestral men when they arrived at Uluru.
 Because of this spiritual significance, they prefer that visitors respect their law and culture by not climbing.

 An important message from the Anangu elders (The Traditional Owners) “That is a really important sacred thing that you are climbing . . .
 You shouldn’t climb.
 It is not the real thing about this place.
 The real thing is listening to everything.
 Listening and understanding everything.
 Why are we going to tell you to go away (and ask you not to climb)?
 So that you understand this . . . so that you understand, we are informing you: Don’t climb.
 And maybe that makes you a bit sad.
 But anyway, that is what we have to say.
 We are obliged to say.
 And all the tourists will brighten up and say: ‘Oh, I see.
 This is the right way.
 This is the thing that is right.’
 This is the proper way: No climbing.”

 NOTE: There are plenty of just as interesting alternatives to climbing Uluru.
-For a comprehensive list please feel free to enquire.

 Aboriginal People near Uluru